Updated June 14, 2023

 - Visualize Data: Presents the data in graphs or tables or charts, or decision tree format so that end users can understand.

 Data mining is used in many domains following are some highly used domains −

-Key Differences between Data Mining vs Statistics
+Key Differences between Data Mining and Statistics

-- Some of the popular evolving trends in Data mining are application exploration, visual data mining, biological data mining, web mining, software mining, distributed data mining, real data mining and lots more.
+- Some of the popular evolving trends in Data mining are application exploration, visual data mining, biological data mining, web mining, software mining, distributed data mining, real data mining, and lots more.
 And Statistics help to identify new patterns in the available unstructured data.

 Data Mining vs Statistics Comparision Table

 The differences between Data Mining vs Statistics are explained in the points presented below:

 |Explore and gather data first, builds a model to detect patterns, and make theories.||It provides theories to test using statistics.|

 |Data used is Numeric or Non numeric.||Data used is Numeric.|